ptomato/talks/tc39-2021-10/README.md

 ### No sub-minute time zone offsets (cont'd)

-- Change ZonedDateTime.toString and Instant.toString to output time zone offsets only with minutes precision
+- Change `ZonedDateTime.p.toString` and `Instant.p.toString` to output time zone offsets only with minutes precision
-- Change ZonedDateTime.from to accept HH:MM precision for non-minute-offset time zones, even with `{ offset: 'reject' }`.
+- Change `ZonedDateTime.from` to accept HH:MM precision for non-minute-offset time zones, even with `{ offset: 'reject' }`.
-- No change to `offset` property of ZonedDateTime, or in property bags, or to TimeZone.getOffsetStringFor.
+- No change to `offset` property of `ZonedDateTime`, or in property bags, or to `TimeZone.p.getOffsetStringFor`.

 ---